enemonsieur/offis_repo/PROJECTS/Awesome Content Creation/Videos Tiktok.md

 So Let's break down what makes a good publishing system:
 1. Awesome Note taking system: (Review pages of notes in minutes instead of hours)
-2. Step by step research phase: (10x faster than us)
+2. A Step by step research process: (10x faster than us)
 3. Ability to measure virality (Assess how good your content will do before hitting publish.)
 ---------------------------------------------------